True Blue Accreditation

-- Attendance requirements must be fulfilled for ALL identified True Blue events.
+- Attendance requirements must be fulfilled for identified True Blue events.

 - Chapter leaders must meet with FSL staff a minimum of two times per semester to discuss objectives.

 - Chapter must have a minimum yearly semester GPA of 2.75.

 - Rosters, Bid Acceptance Forms, Annual Report Updates, Officer Update Forms, etc. must be submitted by established deadlines.

 - At least one chapter representative must be in attendance at All-Presidents meetings.

 - Chapter must not have any major university judicial violations.

 Points to Consider